 NORADA REAL ESTATE INVESTMENTS strives to set the standard for our industry and inspire others by raising the bar on providing exceptional real estate investment opportunities in the U.S. growth markets.
 We can help you succeed by minimizing risk and maximizing profitability.

 The other good place to invest in real estate is Chico, CA. The Chico real estate market provides strong rental returns, a favorable legal and tax climate, and near-certain and significant property appreciation.
 These are among a few of the reasons to consider Chico real estate investment over “hotter” real estate markets due for a correction.
 The Chico real estate market is affordable when you compare it to the rest of California.
 The typical value of homes in Chico is $444,278.

 Remember, caveat emptor still applies when buying a property anywhere.
-The information contained in this article was pulled from third party sites mentioned under references.
+The information contained in this article was pulled from third-party sites mentioned under references.
 Although the information is believed to be reliable, Norada Real Estate Investments makes no representations, warranties, or guarantees, either express or implied, as to whether the information presented is accurate, reliable, or current.
 All information presented should be independently verified through the references given below.
-As a general policy, the Norada Real Estate Investments makes no claims or assertions about the future housing market conditions across the US.
+As a general policy, Norada Real Estate Investments makes no claims or assertions about the future housing market conditions across the US.